AmlanAlok/uta-cse-6363-ML/README.md

 Datasets are present in this directory -> /data

+I have put my outputs in the output directory for convenience

 Please run the below commands from the root directory of the code

 python3 python/sol/Q1_Q2.py